chloe-haj/travelynx-mysql-import/readme.md

 normally it should not produce a output

 ## dependencies
-- php 8.1+ with enabled mysqli extension
+- php 8.1+ with enabled mysqli & curl extension
-- curl

 ## installation
 1. rename `mysql_userdata_example.php` to `mysql_userdata.php` and fill the required fields